kofimuad/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 17 - I hate bins
 A script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin” - I used the -v option.

+## Task 18 - Letters only please
+Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well